tldr-pages/tldr/pages/osx/xattr.md

 # xattr

-> Utility for use with extended filesystem attributes.
+> Utility to work with extended filesystem attributes.

 - List key:value extended attributes for a given file: